+ILLINOIS FIRST STEPS PROGRAM

-PROGRAM OVERVIEW 3
+PROGRAM OVERVIEW4

-INTRODUCTION 5
+INTRODUCTION

-5

-Eligibility 5
+PROGRAM HIGHLIGHTS

-Contribution Amounts 5
+Contribution Amounts 6

 Federal Qualified Withdrawals

-Federal Income Tax Benefits 5
+Federal Qualified Wilhardwals

-State Income Tax Benefits 5
+State Income Tax Benefits

-Gift Tax Treatment 5
+Gift Tax Treatment

-School Eligibility 5
+School Eligibility

-Investment Flexibility 5
+Investment Flexibility 7

+,

-DEFINITIONS OF KEY TERMS 4
+DEFINITIONS OF KEY TERMS

 ABLE Account

 Account Owner

 Account

-Account Account Age-Based Portfolio
+Age-Based Portfolio

 Apprenticeship Program

+Beneficiary

 CESA

 Code

+Contribution

 Enrollment Form

-Federal Nonqualfied Withdrawal
+Federal Nonqualfied Withdrawal8

 Federal Qualified Higher Education Expenses

 Federal Qualified Rollover Distribution

 Federal Qualified Withdrawal

-Illinois Nonqualified Withdrawal
+Illinois Nonqualified Withdrawal8

 Illinois Qualified Expenses

-Illinois Section 529 Programs
+Illinois Section 529 Programs9

-Individual Fund Portfolio
+Individual Fund Portfolio9

-Institution of Higher Education
+Institution of Higher Education9

-Investment Policy Statement
+Investment Policy Statement 9

-Legal Incompetency
+Legal Incompetency9

-Maximum Account Balance
+Maximum Account Balance9

-Member of the Family
+Member of the Family9

-Nonqualified Withdrawal
+Nonqualified Withdrawal9

-Participant
+Participant9

-Participation Agreement
+Participation Agreement9

 Pool

-Portfolio
+Portfolio9

 Program

 Program Manager

-Program Management Agreement
+Program Management Agreement9

-Qualified Education Loan
+Qualified Education Loan9

+Roth IRA9

+Roth IRA Rollover9

-Sibling 9
+Sibling

 Target Portfolio

 Treasurer

 Trust

-Underlying Investments 9
+Underlying Investments

 UGMA

-UTMA 9

-DE .
-9
+UTMA10

+DE SCRIPTION OF THE PROGRAM .10

-What Is the Program? .
-9
+What Is the Program? .10

-What Is the Legal Structure of the Program? .
-9
+What Is the Legal Structure of the Program? .10

-How Does the Program Work? .
-9
+How Does the Program Work? .10

-What Types of Expenses May Be Paid with Account Funds? .
-9
+What Types of Expenses May Be Paid with Account Funds? .10

-OP ENING AND MAINTAINING AN ACCOUNT 10
+OP ENING AND MAINTAINING AN ACCOUNT

 Who Can Open an Account?
-10

 How Do I Open an Account?
-10

-How Many Accounts Can I Open?1 0
+How Many Accounts Can I Open? .11

-When Can I Open an Account for an Infant?1 0
+When Can I Open an Account for an Infant?

-May I Change Ownership of a Program Account?1 0
+May I Change Ownership of a Program Account? .11

 Can I Name a Successor to Take Over Ownership of My Account

-Upon My Death or Legal Incompetency?1 0
+Upon My Death or Legal Incompetency? .12

 If I do not Name a Successor, Who Becomes Account Owner

-at my Death?1 1
+at my Death? .12

 If I do not Name a Successor, Who Becomes Account Owner

-Upon my Legal Incompetency?1 1
+Upon my Legal Incompetency? .12

-DE SIGNATING A BENEFICIARY 1
+DE SIGNATING A BENEFICIARY .13

-Who May Be a Program Beneficiary?1 1
+Who May Be a Program Beneficiary? .13

-Do I Have to Be Related to the Beneficiary?1 2
+Do I Have to Be Related to the Beneficiary? .13

-May I Change Beneficiaries?1 2
+May I Change Beneficiaries? .13

-cc 2
+cc ONTRIBUTING TO AN ACCOUNT 12

-How Do I Make Contributions to the Program?1
+How Do I Make Contributions to the Program?

-Can Others Contribute to an Account?1
+Can Others Contribute to an Account?

-Can I Rollover or Transfer Funds From Another -
+Can I Rollover or Transfer Funds From Another

-529 Qualified Tuition Program?1 3
+529 Qualified Tuition Program?
+1//

-Can I Make Contributions from a UGMA or UTMA Custodial Account?1
+Can I Make Contributions from a UGMA or UTMA Custodial Account?

 Can I Contribute Bright Start 529 College Savings Visa® Rewards

 to a Bright Start Account?
-3
+15

 What is Bright Start GiftED?
-4

-What Are the Limits on the Amount I Can Contribute?1
+What Are the Limits on the Amount I Can Contribute?

 What Happens to Contributions to an Account that

-Exceeds the Maximum Account Balance ?1 4
+Exceeds the Maximum Account Balance? .15

-л
+INI /ESTMENT PORTFOLIOS 15

-How Are My Program Contributions Invested?1
+How Are My Program Contributions Invested?

 Age-Based Portfolios

 Target Portfolios

 Individual Fund Portfolios

 Can I Change My Investment Selection?

-Can I Change the Investment of my Current Balance -
+Can I Change the Investment of my Current Balance .20

 and Future Contributions?
-2
+23

 How Is the Value of My Account Calculated?

 Pricing of Units

-5
+ВО , and the second

-РО RTFOLIO PERFORMANCE
+PU RTFOLIO PERFORMANCE

 How Have the Portfolios Performed?

 PR OGRAM FEES AND EXPENSES

 What Does the Program Cost?

 Fee & Expense Tables

 Hypothetical Expense Example

-Approximate Cost of a \$10,000 Investment2 Q
+Approximate Cost of a \$10,000 Investment .29